History of Cabin John

 Recognizing the strengths and needs of pre and early adolescents, Cabin John Middle School provides a nurturing, stimulating climate in which students and staff have time to grow and become active and engaged learners.
 Every student is expected to make a personal commitment to excellence and will be given the necessary support to realize this goal.
 Parents are encouraged to be active partners in this educational endeavor.

-Cabin John Middle School is committed to an academic environment that promotes rigor, relevancy, and relationships.
+Cabin John Middle School is committed to creating an inclusive and welcoming environment that promotes respect, positive relationships, and resiliency.

 The school is organized by interdisciplinary Grade Level Teams in grades 6, 7, and 8.
 The student population of CJMS represents sixty-seven countries and comes from over a dozen different elementary schools in Montgomery County.
 We have a diversified student body and staff: